What is long COVID and how can it affect me

 If we don’t look after ourselves, we will eventually experience burnout and we lose our physical and emotional resilience.

-Why is relaxation so important with Long COVID recovery?
+Why is relaxation important to long COVID recovery?

 Relaxation is important for everybody and can be a powerful tool to help to improve wellbeing.